Frequently Asked Questions:

 Q5: Where can I study to become a veterinary physiotherapist?

 The new para-veterinary profession of veterinary physiotherapist has been promulgated at the end of December 2017.
-Council has completed the process of bringing persons on board following the promulgation of the profession.
-In future, the BSc in Veterinary Physiotherapy (currently offered by Equine-Librium College) will be the qualification accepted as a prescribed qualification (i.e. no registration examination required).
+Council is in the process of bringing persons on board following the promulgation of the profession.
+The BSc in Veterinary Physiotherapy (currently offered by Equine-Librium College) is accepted as a prescribed qualification (i.e. no registration examination required).

 NOTE: All other foreign or non-prescribed qualifications need to be evaluated to determine whether the holder of that qualification will be allowed entry into a registration examination determined by Council.